pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ## Signal

-Sends a lightweight signal to all channel subscribers.
+signal() sends a lightweight payload to all subscribers of a channel.

+Limits:
-- Payload size limit: 64 bytes (payload only; URI/headers excluded).
-Contact support for higher limits.
+- Default payload size limit: 64 bytes (payload only).
+Contact support for larger limits.

 ### Method(s)

+To Signal a message use:

 ```
 `1pubnub.Signal().